AdobeDocs/journey-optimizer.de-DE/help/using/conflict-prioritization/journey-ranking-formulas.md

    <!--
     Selecting a formula entity specifies which type of item—such as journeys or other entities—the ranking formula will apply to.
 This determines the context in which the formula operates, allowing you to define rules that influence how those items are ranked.-->

-1. Klicken Sie optional auf **[!UICONTROL KI-Modell auswählen]**, um das Modell festzulegen, das als Referenz zur Erstellung der Rangfolgenformel verwendet wird.
+1. Klicken Sie optional auf **[!UICONTROL KI-Modell auswählen]**, um das Modell festzulegen, das als Referenz zur Erstellung Ihrer Rangfolgenformel verwendet wird.
+[Weitere Informationen](journey-ai-models.md)

 <!--
     >[!NOTE]